SwissDataScienceCenter/renku-python/README.rst

     core:
       debug: true

+Also, if you want to be able to modify the files remotely, you need to change the `security context` on the `deployment.yaml` file for the renku-core component from `runAsUser: 1000` to `runAsGroup: 2000`.

 Then install the `Kubernetes extension <https://github.com/Azure/vscode-kubernetes-tools>`_ and configure your local kubectl with the credentials needed for your cluster.